 Deakin University recognises the importance of having a richly diverse student and staff community and the need to actively and positively support this diversity.
 We know that there are unique challenges facing students and staff who are lesbian, gay, bi-sexual, transgender, intersex, queer or questioning their sexuality (LGBTIQ or people of diverse sexualities and genders).

 There is a huge range of resources available to you - check out the links below.

 If you are questioning or planning to come out, there is specific support available to you.

-The Ally Network aims to create a more diverse and inclusive culture by promoting greater visibility and awareness of staff and students with diverse sexualities and genders and their issues.
+The Ally Network aims to create a more diverse and inclusive culture by promoting greater visibility and awareness of staff and students of diverse sexualities and genders and their issues.
 Anyone can join the network and become an Ally.
-More information on the Ally network
+More information on the Ally Network

 Coming out and becoming part of a community are important milestones for every LGBTIQ person.
 These groups provide advice and safe spaces to do this.

 If you need someone to talk to in a crisis or just for some advice, these groups can help.
 No matter where you are located, there is someone nearby.